rpoleski/MulensModel/developers_board.md

-## Dec goals:
-1. manual for annaul parallax fitting
-2. Martin's FSBL code
-3. faster parallax calculations
-4. prepare paper

-## Nov goals:
+## Jan goals:
+1. A&C paper and v1.0.0 release
-1. instantaneous orbital motion of binary lens,
+2. instantaneous orbital motion of binary lens,
-2. Jacobian for PSPL
+3. Jacobian for PSPL
-3. finish new implementation of ModelParameters
+4. finish new implementation of ModelParameters
-4. Sphinx docstrings for all classes and init functions
+5. PointLens class

 ## Specific tasks to be performed
 (__boldfaced__ correspond to this month goals; _italics_ mark task useful for data challenge; try to put important stuff at the top)